 I'm skeptical that a new Arlington Bridge is going to rocket to the top of the city's big-ticket infrastructure priorities any time soon.

-Since 1972 there has been talk, and nothing more, of moving the CP yards that lie beneath the bridge.
+Since 1972, there has been talk of moving the CP Yards that lie beneath the bridge.
 (Check out my history of that issue here.)
 This, too, could be an impediment to its replacement.

-Even if this issue is on the back burner, does the city want to outlay this type of money on a structure expected to last at least fifty years if there's a possibility that in twenty years time it might not be needed ?
+Even if this issue remains just talk, would the city want to outlay this type of money on a structure expected to last at least fifty years if there's a possibility that in twenty years time it might not be needed?

 Being a Realist

 That being said, I hope that the city does not rush to conclusions.
 Mike Pagtakhan's argument that it should be torn down early as that will spur the redevelopment of a new span simply does not hold.
-If that was the case, our downtown and its surrounding areas would be filled with office buildings instead of pockmarked by surface parking lots.
+If that was the case, our downtown would be filled with office buildings instead of pockmarked by surface parking lots.

 A Best Case Scenario